jeffrey990219/capsule/README.md

 HOW TO USE THE APP
 1. Execute **"flask/RUN_SERVER"** in the terminal.
 This is the server that needs to be run in the back end.
    a.
-If some Python modules are not installed, then install these modules using "pip install".
+If some Python modules are not installed, then install these modules using "pip install"
    b.
 If running this file does not work, run Server.py directly via either Python 2 or 3 **"python Server.py"**
 2. When the server is on, open a browser and go to http://localhost:5555/
 3. Click the green "Google Login" button to allow the app to authenticate and access your Google Photos (new tab will open).